Fabio11111999/TaxiDriver/README.md

 https://user-images.githubusercontent.com/39414882/131543396-c3d88a4f-ba24-4c8d-831d-4aae1dd442dd.mp4

-But in the end it was able to optimal the right path!
+But in the end it was able to find the right path!

 https://user-images.githubusercontent.com/39414882/131543443-2343c110-7b95-4b32-986b-54a05336f22d.mp4